paulojamorim/tray-audio-source-switch/README.md

 # tray-audio-source-switch
-Allows to switch the audio source (headphone, HDMI etc.) on the Indicator Applet of the Gnome Classic.
+Allows to switch the audio source (headphone, HDMI etc.) on the Indicator Applet of the GNOME Classic.